Gammarus hyalelloides

-Gammarus hyalelloides is a species of amphipod crustacean in the family Gammaridae.
+Gammarus hyalelloides, the diminutive amphipod is a species of amphipod crustacean in the family Gammaridae.
 It is endemic to four springs in Jeff Davis County and Reeves County, Texas, and is listed as a vulnerable species on the IUCN Red List.

 Description and ecology

 Gammarus hyalelloides is the smallest freshwater amphipod in North America.
 Males are 5.8–7.8 mm long, while sexually mature females are 5.0–7.3 mm.
 They live in beds of Chara at the mouth of Phantom Lake Spring.

 Gammarus hyalelloides makes up more than 70% of the diet of Gambusia nobilis in the Phantom Lake Spring refuge (30°56′5″N 103°50′58″W) in Jeff Davis County, Texas.
 Other biota found in the Phantom Lake Spring include the snails Pyrgulopsis texana and Lyrodes cheatumi.
 The absence of Hyalella azteca may have allowed speciation to take place in the genus Gammarus, with one species entering the vacant niche, and reducing in size to become G. hyalelloides.